gbrown05/comp20-gbrown/2048-gamecenter/README.txt

 This repo contains my work for Assignment 4, Comp 20, Spring 2014: 2048
 Gamecenter.

-Complete README and files are available in the 2048-gamecenter.zip.
+Complete README and files are available in the 2048-gamecenter.zip file.

 My app is available at: http://guarded-citadel-5907.herokuapp.com/